Financial Aid and Scholarships

 To apply for student loans, graduate students applying for admission should complete the Free Application for Federal Student Aid (FAFSA).

-Students offered admission to the following master’s degree programs will be considered for the Dean’s Graduate Fellowship by their program director: Computer Information Systems, Industrial/Organizational Psychology, Early Childhood Special Education and Teacher Leadership.
+Students offered admission to the following master’s degree programs will be considered for the Graduate Fellowship by their program director: Early Childhood Special Education, Special Education, Teacher Leadership, Industrial/Organizational Psychology and Computer Information Technology.
 Selection will be based on the application materials submitted.
-Completed applications must be received by March 1 for full consideration.
+Completed applications must be received by May 1 to be considered.

-Students offered admission to the following master’s degree programs will be considered for the Graduate Fellowship by their program director: Data Science, Geographic Information Systems, Industrial/Organizational Psychology, MBA, Nursing, Project Management and Supply Chain Management.
+Students offered admission to the following master’s degree programs will be considered for the Graduate Scholarship by their program director: Industrial/Organizational Psychology, Geographic Information Systems, Data Science, MBA, Project Management, Supply Chain Management, and Nursing.
 Selection will be based on the application materials submitted.
-Requirements vary by program.
-Completed applications must be received by March 1 to be considered.
+Completed applications must be received by May 1 to be considered.

 Available for graduate students who have been admitted to the Master of Science in Communication Sciences and Disorders program who have completed all prerequisite SLP requirements, including ASHA sciences, and who are involved with NSSLHA or show leadership potential.

-This scholarship is offered to one graduate student enrolled in the market research graduate certificate program and one graduate student enrolled in the Master of Business Administration with a specialization in Market Research.
+This scholarship is offered to one graduate student enrolled in the Graduate Certificate in Market Research and one graduate student enrolled in the Master of Business Administration with a specialization in Market Research.

 - Applicants must have a graduate GPA of 3.50 or higher on a 4.00 scale and be pursuing a career in market research.